Mysore: Area and extent

 Mysore is located at and has an average altitude of 770 m.
 It is spread across an area of 286.05 km2 at the base of the Chamundi Hills in the southern region of Karnataka.
 Mysore is the southernmost city of Karnataka and is a neighbouring city of the states of Kerala and Tamil Nadu in the south, flanked by the state cities Madikeri, Chamarajanagara, and Mandya.
 People in and around Mysore extensively use Kannada as a medium of language.
 Mysore has several lakes, such as the Kukkarahalli, the Karanji, and the Lingambudhi lakes.
 Mysore has The Biggest 'Walk-Through Aviary' called Karanji Lake in India.
 In 2001, total land area usage in Mysore city was 39.9% residential, 16.1% roads, 13.74% parks and open spaces, 13.48% industrial, 8.96% public property, 3.02% commercial, 2.27% agriculture and 2.02 water.
 The city is located between two rivers: the Kaveri River that flows through the north of the city and the Kabini River, a tributary of the Kaveri, that lies to the south.

 Climate

 Mysore has a tropical savanna climate (Aw) bordering on a hot semi-arid climate (BSh) under the Köppen climate classification.
 The main seasons are Summer from March to May, the monsoon season from June to October and winter from November to February.
 The highest temperature recorded in Mysore was 39.9 °C on 25 April 2016, and the lowest was 7.7 °C on 16 January 2012.
-The city's average annual rainfall is 798.6 mm.

-Rainfall

-As per Karnataka State Natural Disaster Monitoring Centre, Mysore taluk has been divided into 4 hoblis.
-In 2022, the rainfall received by these hoblis are as follows:
+In the early hours of 20 December 2025, Mysore city recorded its lowest temperature in December at 8.4 °C. The city has an average annual rainfall is 798.6 mm.
+As per Karnataka State Natural Disaster Monitoring Centre, Mysore received 1358 mm rainfall in 2022.